hyotang666/jingoh/tester/CONCEPTS.md

 ## Terms

-* REQUIREMENT
+### REQUIREMENT
 REQUIREMENT is internal datatype which represents specifications of requirement for operator's behavior.

-* ISSUE
+### ISSUE
-ISSUE is abstract datatype which contains information about issue of requiements.
+ISSUE is abstract datatype which contains information about issue of implementation of requiements.